 This course is an introduction to the study of the movements of the human body.
-Students examine the major joint complexes of the body, including the skeletal, muscular and neurological contributions to movement at each joint and consider the physical forces that influence human movement.
+Students will examine the major joint complexes of the body, including the skeletal, muscular and neurological contributions to movement at each joint and consider the physical forces that influence human movement.
+Students will learn to assess vital signs and the value of monitoring for safety throughout the OT process.
 PREREQUISITE: OTR5050